dougalderman/surveys/README.md

 14. Log out.
 Login as the admin user.
 View Results.
 Select the survey you just sent.
 You should see results for the user who took the survey.
 15. Add more users.
 Create more templates, and send more surveys.
 View Results.

+##Design Goals
+This site was intended to be eventually integrated into the DevMountain system.
+A separate Passport local auth system was created to allow for testing and demonstration independent of DevMountain.
+Due to DevMountain already having a user admin system, a separate user admin system was not created for this project.

+The admin section was designed more for functionality than appearance, since it will be used by a handful of people.
+The take survey page was designed for appearance, as it will be used by most students.

 Templates are the building blocks of surveys.
 You can build a new template from scratch, or modify an existing one.
     <img ng-src="images/create_modify_template_entry.jpg">
 The select template drop down box integrates Materialize CSS framework and Angular, using ng-options to display a variable number of template options.